vimond/replay/README.md

 # Replay

-React is a personal training project coded outside office hours.
+This is a personal training project coded outside office hours.

 Replay is a **Re**act **play**er controls component library and a full player component, planned to be independent to Vimond environments and earlier projects.